jmgilman/dockertest-server/README.md

     </a>
 </p>

-> A test framework built around dockertest for testing against server containers.
+> A test framework built around [dockertest][1] for testing against server containers.

-This crate provides a small abstraction layer around the [dockertest](https://crates.io/crates/dockertest) crate for easily running a test against multiple servers running in containers.
+This crate provides a small abstraction layer around the [dockertest][1] crate for easily running a test against multiple servers running in containers.
 It provides traits for defining a server and it's associated configuration and then registering a variable number of servers to bring up for a test.

 ## Installation